scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

     VW     0.040

-One might choose to explicitly align (or *reindex*) one of these 1D ``Series`` objects with the other before adding them, for example
+One might choose to explicitly align (or *reindex*) one of these 1D ``Series`` objects with the other before adding them, using the ``reindex`` method:

 ::